testobsessed/bosh_workstation_cpi/README.md

 The BOSH Workstation CPI allows you to do a BOSH deploy onto VirtualBox.
 This means you can create a BOSH release and test it, all on your local machine.

-## Installing
+## Prerequisites

 ### 1. Install and Configure Virtual Box

-To use the BOSH workstation CPI you will need Virtual Box 4.2.16 or later
+BOSH workstation CPI runs on Virtual Box.

 Before you install Virtual Box, you will need `mkisofs`.
 Check that you have it: